 The Resolution Process

 A resolution is a proposed change of AMSA’s policies that is considered by the House of Delegates at AMSA’s Annual Convention and Exposition.
-This year’s resolutions are available below, or you can view a full list of resolutions that will come before the 2019 House of Delegates.
-Take a look and be prepared to shared your testimony at AMSA’s Convention this March 7-10 in Washington, D.C.!
+The 2020 House of Delegates resolutions are currently being accepted and will be available to view after the submission deadline February 17, 2020.
+Make your mark on AMSA and submit a resolution to be considered at AMSA’s Convention this April 16th-19th in Washington, D.C.!

 When AMSA members want to change one of AMSA’s policies, they submit a resolution.
 A resolution is a proposed change of AMSA’s policies that is considered by AMSA’s House of Delegates at National Convention.
 Every member of AMSA can write and submit resolutions to the HOD.
 Resolutions are a fundamental way in which the members of AMSA express their ownership of the association.
 Every member’s voice is heard and anyone can change AMSA.